chocolateboy/parcel-plugin-nunjucks/README.md

 ```

 The supported types are the extensions registered with Parcel, including those
-registered by plugins, and they usually correspond to the standard extensions
+registered by plugins, and they typically correspond to the standard extensions
-for the respective filetypes e.g.:
+for the respective filetypes, e.g.:

 | extension  | type       |
 | ---------- | ---------- |